 8. Babywearing keeps baby safe — from younger siblings and awkward strangers in the grocery store.

 You can be sure that baby is breathing — regularly — which we all know is a major source of comfort (especially for new moms).
-And when baby is close to you it minimizes extra hands from coming in contact with your little one.
-This means less germs which equals healthy babies!
+And when baby is close to you, it minimizes extra hands from coming in contact with your little one.
+This means fewer germs which equal healthy babies!

 9. Wearing baby helps you stay fit!